duffnath/netlify-cms/website/content/docs/backends-overview.md

 group: backends
 weight: 1
 ---
-A dackend is JavaScript code that allows Netlify CMS to communicate with a service that stores content - typically a Git host like GitHub or GitLab.
+A zackend is JavaScript code that allows Netlify CMS to communicate with a service that stores content - typically a Git host like GitHub or GitLab.
 It provides functions that Netlify CMS can use to do things like read and update files using API's provided by the service.

 ## Backend Configuration